Lapping: Two-piece lapping

 Where the mating of the two surfaces is more important than the flatness, the two pieces can be lapped together.
-The principle is that the protrusions on one surface will both abrade and be abraded by the protrusions on the other, resulting in two surfaces evolving towards some common shape (not necessarily perfectly flat), separated by a distance determined by the average size of the abrasive particles, with a surface roughness determined by the variation in the abrasive size.
+The principle is that the protrusions on one surface will both abrade and be abraded by the protrusions on the other, resulting in two surfaces evolving towards some common shape (not necessarily flat such as the valves and their seats in an internal combustion engine), separated by a distance determined by the average size of the abrasive particles, with a surface roughness determined by the variation in the abrasive size.
 This yields closeness-of-fit results comparable to that of two accurately-flat pieces, without quite the same degree of testing required for the latter.

 One complication in two-piece lapping is the need to ensure that neither piece flexes or is deformed during the process.
 As the pieces are moved past each other, part of each (some area near the edge) will be unsupported for some fraction of the rubbing movement.
 If one piece flexes due to this lack of support, the edges of the opposite piece will tend to dig depressions into it a short distance in from the edge, and the edges of the opposite piece are heavily abraded by the same action - the lapping procedure assumes roughly equal pressure distribution across the whole surface at all times, and will fail in this manner if the workpiece itself deforms under that pressure.

 Accuracy and surface roughness

 Lapping can be used to obtain a specific surface roughness; it is also used to obtain very accurate surfaces, usually very flat surfaces.
 Surface roughness and surface flatness are two quite different concepts.

 A typical range of surface roughness that can be obtained without resorting to special equipment would fall in the range of 1 to 30 units Ra (average roughness), usually microinches.

-Surface accuracy or flatness is usually measured in helium light bands (HLB), one HLB measuring about 280 nm.
+Surface accuracy or flatness is usually measured in units of helium light band (HLB), one HLB measuring about 280 nm.
 Again, without resort to special equipment accuracies of 1 to 3 HLB are typical.
 Though flatness is the most common goal of lapping, the process is also used to obtain other configurations such as a concave or convex surface.